How to Be Patient with Yourself

 Being constantly hard on yourself is not free.
 It costs you.

-You do not just think you made a mistake — you think you are a mistake.
+Shame.
+You stop thinking you made a mistake and start thinking you are a mistake.
 The failure becomes identity.

 What God's Patience with You Looks Like